-- 55. Pursuant to the Great Barrier Reef Marine Park Regulations 1983, the hold r of a chargeable permission is in most cases required to collect an EMC from visitors to the Great Barrier Reef Marine Park, and remit the amount collected to the Great Barrier Reef Marine Park Authority - 56.
-In relation to the EMC, the Great Barrier Reef Marine Park Authon, taken one position that: - a.
-The requirement to obtain a permission and collect the FMC does not apply to foreign flagged vessels to the extent that this requirement may introve with the international law right of innocent passage. - b.
-Foreign flagged cruise ships carrying paying courism and which cruise, maintain a stationary position or anchor at any point of their operation, the Great Barrier Reef Marine Park, for purposes other than ordinary navigation, force majoure or distress; are not in innocent passage. - 57.
-Cruise ship passengers who are visitors are ply equired to pay the EMC for the first three days of an extended tour after entering the Great Barrier Reef Marine Park. - a.
-If visitors undertake any touring activity in the Great Barrier Reef Marine Park with another tour operator on those first three days, they are generally exempt from paying EMC a second time. - b.
-Cruise ship operators who had a chargeable permission are obliged to complete and submit quarterly EMC returns to be Great Barrier Reef Marine Park Authority, regardless of whether or not EMC har been collected in a relevant quarter.
+- 55. Pursuant to the Great Barrier Reef Marine Park Regulations 2019, the holder of a chargeable permission is in most cases required to collect an EMC from visitors to the Great Barrier Reef Marine Park, and remit the amount collected to the Great Barrier Reef Marine Park Authority. - 56.
+In relation to the EMC, the Great Barrier Reef Marine Park Authority takes the position that: - a.
+The requirement to obtain a permission and collect the EMC does not apply to foreign flagged vessels to the extent that this requirement may interfere with the international law right of innocent passage. - b.
+Foreign flagged cruise ships carrying paying tourists, and which cruise, maintain a stationary position or anchor at any point of their operation in the Great Barrier Reef Marine Park, for purposes other than ordinary navigation, force majeure or distress; are not in innocent passage. - 57.
+Cruise ship passengers who are visitors are only required to pay the EMC for the first three days of an extended tour after entering the Great Barrier Reef Marine Park. - a.
+If visitors undertake any tourist activity in the Great Barrier Reef Marine Park with another tour operator on those first three days, they are generally exempt from paying EMC a second time. - b.
+Cruise ship operators who hold a chargeable permission are obliged to complete and submit quarterly EMC returns to the Great Barrier Reef Marine Park Authority, regardless of whether or not EMC has been collected in a relevant quarter.